algorithmica-org/algorithmica/content/english/hpc/cpu-cache/_index.md

 -->

 Due to difficulties in [refraining the compiler from cheating](/hpc/profiling/noise/), the code snippets in this article are slightly simplified for exposition purposes.
 Check the [code repository](https://github.com/sslotin/amh-code/tree/main/cpu-cache) if you want to reproduce them yourself.

+### Acknowledgements

+This chapter is inspired by "[Gallery of Processor Cache Effects](http://igoro.com/archive/gallery-of-processor-cache-effects/)" by Igor Ostrovsky and "[What Every Programmer Should Know About Memory](https://people.freebsd.org/~lstewart/articles/cpumemory.pdf)" by Ulrich Drepper, both of which can serve as good accompanying readings.

 <!--